collapsed-stacks/startups/questions/11166/should-i-compete-with-ubereats.md

 - tagged: `business-plan`, `business-model`, `strategy`
 - score: 5

-<p>I'm considering the possibility of starting a local "Uber for Gourmet Food" app and was wondering if i should even pursue it or not because UberEats may possibly enter the market.</p>
+I'm considering the possibility of starting a local "Uber for Gourmet Food" app and was wondering if i should even pursue it or not because UberEats may possibly enter the market.

-<p>But here's why i think we have a chance of co-existing:</p>
+But here's why i think we have a chance of co-existing:

-<p><strong>Affordable - Gourmet Menu - Delivered &lt; 30min to select affluent neighborhoods.</strong> </p>
+**Affordable - Gourmet Menu - Delivered < 30min to select affluent neighborhoods.**

-<p>1- The city I want to launch this in, is the capital of a 2nd-world country, where only a few months ago Uber just illegally and successfully launched.</p>
+1- The city I want to launch this in, is the capital of a 2nd-world country, where only a few months ago Uber just illegally and successfully launched.

-<p>2 - We offer a different caliber of product in a different way.
+2 - We offer a different caliber of product in a different way.
 How?
-We're not trying to create a supply network of existing restaurants (offering various quality and price ) </p>
+We're not trying to create a supply network of existing restaurants (offering various quality and price )

-<p>We're exclusively focusing on creating 3 five-star dishes ( in-house, powered by famous gourmet chefs). </p>
+We're exclusively focusing on creating 3 five-star dishes ( in-house, powered by famous gourmet chefs).

-<p>3 - We are Boutique.
+3 - We are Boutique.
 Not Mass Market.
-We intimately understand the tastes of our affluent niche. </p>
+We intimately understand the tastes of our affluent niche.

-<p>*ironically, we are considering using UBer for our deliveries..just to test out the MVP.</p>
+*ironically, we are considering using UBer for our deliveries..just to test out the MVP.